 Before installing the mulch and landscaping fabric, remove approximately 2 inches of existing sod or soil in the area marked out for the path.
-If sod is present, spray the sod with a ready-to-use glyphosate product and allow the sod to die, which takes approximately one to two weeks.
+If sod is present, remove it by digging deeply enough to get all the roots or spraying the sod with a ready-to-use glyphosate product and allowing the sod to die, which takes approximately one to two weeks.
 Once brown and dead, dig the sod from the pathway area.
 Cut the landscaping fabric to fit the walkway's size and install, finishing by laying the cedar chips on top.

 Insects that Western red cedar are know to either kill, repel or inhibit include termites, roaches, odorous house ants and carpet beetles.
 Cedar mulch around plants helps repel pests.
 Western red cedar chips contain the chemical compound thujaplicin, which provides fungicidal and antibacterial properties that can cut down on fungal spores and diseases in the garden.

-Wood chips can take up to 10 years to compost completely in the ground, but you can speed up the process by mixing them into a "hot" compost pile for at least three months, or until the chips break down.
+Wood chips can take up to 10 years to compost completely in the ground, but you can speed up the composting process by mixing them into a "hot" compost pile for at least three months, or until the chips break down.
 A hot pile typically contains two parts wood chips to one part grass clippings or other green materials, and it heats to 120 to 150 degrees Fahrenheit at the peak of the composting process.